Parashat Ki Tissa

-Of course it is a combination of water and time.
+Of course, it is a combination of water and time.
 Even if you do not see the results they are there.
-There is daily growth, imperceptable to the human eye.
-But one day the culmutive results are clear.
+There is daily growth, imperceptible to the human eye.
+But one day the cumulative results are clear.

 Value In The Journey